What resources are available through the NU-SHIP for COVID-19?

 The NU-SHIP covers medically necessary in-network expenses at 80% after the $250 annual deductible.
 You are responsible for the remaining 20% co-insurance amount.
 Preventative services are covered at 100% with an in-network provider and are not subject to the deductible.
 We recommend reviewing the Aetna Student Health Plan Design & Benefits Summary for more detail on what is covered by the NU-SHIP.

-Since NUHS does not schedule annual physicals, how can I get a physical?
+Since Northwestern Medicine Student Health Service (NMSHS) does not schedule annual physicals, how can I get a physical?

-Northwestern University Health Service (NUHS) is unable to accommodate physicals during the academic year.
+Northwestern Medicine Student Health Service (NMSHS) is unable to accommodate physicals during the academic year.
 They can schedule them only on breaks (Summer, Spring, & Winter).
-Therefore, you can schedule a physical outside of NUHS with any in-network Aetna provider.
-Additionally, you do not require a referral from NUHS for the physical.
+Therefore, you can schedule a physical outside of NMSHS with any in-network Aetna provider.
 Physicals are covered at 100% if your visit is with an in-network provider.
 You can locate an in-network provider by visiting Aetna’s DocFind search engine if you have not done so already.
 Once you have located an in-network you would simply call the providers office to schedule an appointment.

 What is the patient responsibility for in-network mental health visits?